kjolley/BIGSdb_documentation/dbase_setup.rst

   * Enable flags to be set for alleles: either 'yes' or 'no', default 'no'.

+* alternative_codon_tables

+  * Enable alternative codon tables: either 'yes' or 'no', default is 'no'.
+    Set to 'yes' to allow different codon tables to be selected when viewing translated sequences or filtering by CDS when uploading new allele definitions.

 * BURST

   * Enable BURST plugin: either 'yes' or 'no'.
 If no value is set then the